Henry, Duke of Cornwall: Birth and christening

-Celebrations and death
+Celebrations and the Great Tournament

 Henry VIII and his queen planned extravagant celebrations rivalling that of their joint coronation for the birth of their son, who automatically became Duke of Cornwall and heir apparent to the English throne, and was expected to become Prince of Wales, King of England, and third king of the House of Tudor.
-The tournament at Westminster was the most lavish of Henry's reign, and is recorded via a long illuminated vellum roll, known as The Westminster Tournament Roll to be found in the College of Arms collection.
+The most lavish tournament of Henry's reign was held at Westminster Palace on the 12 and 13 February 1511.
+The illuminated manuscript challenge survives, signed by the main participants.
+The events of the second day were memorialised by a long illuminated vellum roll, known as The Westminster Tournament Roll.
+The roll is now to be found in the College of Arms collection, and its depictions include the trumpeter John Blanke.